CodechefChapter-IITP/Codechef-Chapter-IITP/README.md

 # Codechef Chapter IIT Panta

-This is th official website of codechef chapter of IIT Panta.
+This is the official website of codechef campus chapter - IIT Panta.

 ## Contributors:-<br>
 Vatsal Sighal<br>